MJR009/BP_Jabukod/README.md

 ### Code Examples

 Exaples of Jabukód programs are stored int the `samples` directory.
-Tests from `samples/TESTS/generator` may also be used a reference for possible code structures, which can be written in Jabukód.
+Tests from `test_programs` directory can also be used as a reference for possible code structures, which can be written in Jabukód.

 For clarity and correct syntax highligting in Visual Studio Code, Jabukód source file names should be followed by `.jk` filename extension.